laxmariappan/lwp-contact-form-v2/README.md

 - `step-6` - Adds the success message.
 - `step-7` - Adds the nonce field.
 - `step-8` - Adds the sanitization of form data.
+- `step-9` - Adds the custom post type for form entries and save form entry to the database.